IBM/event-automation/_eem_11.7/04-security/01-managing-access.md

 After a user is authenticated, they are authorized to perform actions based on their assigned roles.
 You can set up authorization in one of the following ways:
 1. Create local definitions to assign roles to specific users.
-2. If you have used an OIDC provider for authentication, set up mappings to control roles through your OIDC provider.
+2. If you use an OIDC provider for authentication, then set up mappings to control roles through your OIDC provider.
-3. If you have integrated with the {{site.data.reuse.cp4i}} identity provider (Keycloak), set up mappings to control roles through Keycloak.
+3. If you integrate with the {{site.data.reuse.cp4i}} identity provider (Keycloak), then set up mappings to control roles through Keycloak.

-For more information these options, see [managing roles](../user-roles).
+For more information about these options, see [managing roles](../user-roles).

-**Important:** Before you begin, ensure you have [installed the {{site.data.reuse.eem_name}} operator](../../installing/installing).
+**Important:** Before you begin, ensure that the [{{site.data.reuse.eem_name}} operator](../../installing/installing) is installed.

 ## Setting up local authentication
 {: #setting-up-local-authentication}

 You can use local authentication to define users explicitly with usernames and passwords in a Kubernetes secret on the cluster.
 Local authentication is best suited for testing, prototyping, and demonstration purposes.

-**Important:** Despite local authentication being a valid internal OIDC provider with secure network traffic, the local authentication provider stores user credentials in a single JSON file as unencrypted strings.
-This makes local authentication simpler to set up than OIDC-based authentication, but passwords are at a higher risk of being exposed.
+**Important:** Although local authentication is a valid internal OIDC provider with secure network traffic, the local authentication provider stores user credentials in a single JSON file as unencrypted strings.
+The use of a single JSON file makes local authentication simpler to set up than OIDC-based authentication, but passwords are at a higher risk of exposure.

 ### Using {{site.data.reuse.openshift_short}} UI
 {: #using-openshift-container-platform-ui-local}

 1. {{site.data.reuse.openshift_ui_login}}
 2. In the **Installed Operators** view, switch to the namespace where you installed your existing {{site.data.reuse.eem_manager}} instance.
-If you have not created one yet, follow the [installation instructions](../../installing/installing/#install-an-event-manager-instance) to create an instance.
+If you do not have an {{site.data.reuse.eem_manager}} instance, then follow the [installation instructions](../../installing/installing/#install-an-event-manager-instance) to create an instance.
 3. Edit the custom resource for the instance and add the `spec.manager.authConfig` section to include `authType: LOCAL` as follows:
    ```yaml
    apiVersion: events.ibm.com/v1beta1